Peak613/BannoProject/README.md

 npm run build
 npm start
 ```
-at that point, website should be running at http://localhost:8080/
+At that point, website should be running at http://localhost:8080/

 ### or
-just click on index.html in the dist or src folders. that should work too.
+Just click on index.html in the dist or src folders.
+That should work too.